phan/phan/README.md

   Don't run any plugins.
 Slightly faster.

  --plugin <pluginName|path/to/Plugin.php>
-  Add an additional plugin to run.
+  Add a plugin to run.
 This flag can be repeated.
   (Either pass the name of the plugin or a relative/absolute path to the plugin)

  --strict-param-checking